Filipp Bobkov

-Filipp Denisovich Bobkov (Фили́пп Дени́сович Бобко́в; 1 December 1925 – 17 June 2019) was a Soviet and Russian KGB functionary, who worked as the chief of the KGB subunit responsible for repressing dissent (Fifth Main Directorate), which was responsible for suppression of internal dissent in the former Soviet Union.
-He was widely regarded the chief KGB ideologist or "KGB brain".
+Filipp Denisovich Bobkov (Фили́пп Дени́сович Бобко́в; 1 December 1925 – 17 June 2019) was a Soviet and Russian KGB functionary, who worked as the chief of the KGB sub-unit responsible for repressing dissent (Fifth Main Directorate), which was responsible for suppression of internal dissent in the former Soviet Union.
+He was widely regarded as the chief KGB ideologist or "KGB brain."

 Service in the Soviet secret services

-Bobkov began his career in the Soviet secret services in 1945, under the guidance of Lavrentiy Beria and then known as the People's Commissariat for State Security, or NKGB.
+Bobkov began his career in the Soviet secret services—then known as the People's Commissariat for State Security, or NKGB—in 1945, under the guidance of Lavrentiy Beria.
 In the power struggles that followed the death of Soviet leader Joseph Stalin, Bobkov survived Beria's removal and execution, and later outlasted eleven subsequent chairmen of the Ministry of State Security (MGB) and KGB.
-During the 1970s and 1980s, he "effectively became the KGB's real chairman, although officially he held the post of first deputy", according to Russian investigative journalist Yevgenia Albats.
+During the 1970s and 1980s, he "effectively became the KGB's real chairman, although officially he held the post of first deputy," according to Russian investigative journalist Yevgenia Albats.

 Creation of front organizations

 Bobkov was very instrumental in creation of KGB-controlled political organizations, such as the Anti-Zionist Committee of the Soviet Public, established in 1983.
-He also allegedly invented Liberal Democratic Party of Russia, according to Soviet Politburo member Alexander Yakovlev.
-However, Bobkov denied these allegations, saying that he did not support the creation of a "Zubatov-style pseudo-party under KGB control, which directs interests and sentiments of certain social groups".
+He also allegedly invented the Liberal Democratic Party of Russia, according to Soviet Politburo member Alexander Yakovlev.
+However, Bobkov denied these allegations, saying that he did not support the creation of a "Zubatov-style pseudo-party under KGB control, which directs interests and sentiments of certain social groups."